Swiss Franc country flag

 Pakistani Rupee

 The Pakistani rupee (Urdu: روپیہ; ISO code: PKR; symbol: 𞱱; abbreviation: Re (singular) and Rs (plural)) is the official currency of the Islamic Republic of Pakistan.
-It is divided into one hundred paise (Urdu: پیسہ); however, paisa-denominated coins have not been legal tender since 2013.
+It was formerly divided into one hundred paisa (Urdu: پیسہ); however, paisa-denominated coins have not been legal tender since 2013.
 The issuance of the currency is controlled by the State Bank of Pakistan.
 It was officially adopted by the Government of Pakistan in 1949.
-Earlier the coins and notes were issued and controlled by the Reserve Bank of India until 1949, when it was handed over to the Government and State Bank of Pakistan, by the Government and Reserve Bank of India.
+Earlier the coins and notes were issued and controlled by the Reserve Bank of India until 1949, when it was handed over to the Government and the State Bank of Pakistan, by the Government and the Reserve Bank of India.
 In Pakistani English, large values of rupees are counted in thousands; lac (hundred thousands); crore (ten-millions); arab (billion); kharab (hundred billion).
-Numbers are still grouped in thousands
+Numbers are still grouped in thousands.